 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.

-Declare cash of 10,000 Euros or more (or the equivalent in another currency) if you are travelling between Austria and any non-European Union (EU) country.
+Declare cash of 10,000 Euros or more (or the equivalent in another currency) if you're travelling between Austria and any non-European Union (EU) country.
 This includes notes and coins, money orders, cheques and travellers cheques.
 If you fail to declare your cash or you give incorrect information on entry to, or exit from, Austria, you will be fined.
-You don't need to declare cash if you are travelling to or from another EU country.
+You don't need to declare cash if you're travelling to or from another EU country.

 Safety and security

 Terrorism is a threat throughout the world, including in Europe.
-In recent years, terrorists have staged attacks in a number of European cities, including Brussels, Glasgow, London, Madrid, Moscow, Paris, Copenhagen, Oslo and Volgograd.
+In recent years, terrorists have staged attacks in a number of European cities.
 Targets have included public transport and transport hubs, and public places frequented by foreigners.
 In addition, a number of planned attacks have been disrupted by European security services in recent years.